-Data: 15,684 students enrolled in an urban school district (2000-2001) in Mid-west US from 80 neighborhoods (census tract).
+Data: 15,684 students enrolled in an urban school district (2000-2001) from 80 neighborhoods (census tract)

 Source: Chan, C-K. & Maruyama,G. (2002).
 Relations of disparities in housing and neighborhood poverty with achievement.
 Society for the Psychological Study of Social Issues (SPSSI) 4th Biennial Convention.